 The greatest growth contribution to date has come from International Student activity.
 This is a growing market for the UK as a whole and Sussex has played a part in expanding quality provision.
-Home/EU student numbers were still heavily regulated in 2010/11 and so offered little opportunity for significant growth.
+Home/EU student numbers were still heavily regulated in 2011/12 and so offered little opportunity for significant growth.
 Research, our other principal activity has also been constrained by the pressure on available public and private funds.
-These areas have grown but less strongly.
 Other critical targets such as recognition of student experience have also been met early.
-Given the strong progress made in a number of these areas and the increase in opportunities for growth afforded by announced and likely future UK government policy changes, the University will be reviewing its strategy this year with the likely outcome that we will replace targets in many areas (especially in student recruitment at all levels and origins) with still more ambitious ones.
+Given the strong progress made in a number of these areas and the increase in opportunities for growth afforded by announced and likely future UK government policy changes, the University will be reviewing its strategy during 2012-13 with the likely outcome that we will replace targets in many areas (especially in student recruitment at all levels and origins) with still more ambitious ones.

 The University Council's prime target for achieving financial sustainability is that, taking one year with another, we publish surpluses of 4% of turnover.
-This objective serves as a benchmark for evaluating plans and performance and is largely being met: the operational surplus excluding non-recurrent items has been in the range £3 million to £12 million in each of the last four years, only a little short of the average of £6-7 million required.
-A 4% surplus was met in 2010/11 and has been met twice in the last four years.
-Setting aside exceptional staff costs in 2009/10, the objective would have been met three out of the last four years.
+This objective serves as a benchmark for evaluating plans and performance and is largely being met: the 4% surplus target was exceeded in 2011/12 (actually achieving 7.5%) and in 2010/11.
+Setting aside exceptional staff costs, the 4% target would also have been met in 2009/10.